 The Hooks

 This bait has really fine wire hooks and boy does it get them.
 No question about that.
+Once these fish are pinned they aren’t getting off!

 The Action

-What triggers fish into biting?
+What triggers fall smallmouth into biting?
 Color, shape, sound, vibration, or maybe a combination of all of these?
 I think action is one of the biggest determining factors.
 The Shadow Rap has a dying flutter and a 180 where it reverses into the fish’s face.
 These are all triggering factors that do something completely different and trigger the fish to bite in a wide variety of conditions.

 The Results